kurves/Deploy-Infrastructure-as-Code-IaC/networkREADME.md

 **Export** - The name of the resource output to be exported for a cross-stack reference.

 **Route table** - Routing is the action of applying (routing) rules to your network, in this case, to your VPC.
-A route table contains a set of rules.
-It blocks traffic from resources that do not follow the routing rule.
-It is represented as an